HellWolhardZeli/hackathon/README.md

 # hackathon
 # HCR
-## Markup : * Safety is not easily accessible in India, so we created this app, which gives you safety on demand.
+##  Safety is not easily accessible in India, so we created this app, which gives you safety on demand.

 ## * It sends an editable text message to trusted contacts via a vigorous shake.